 Candidates without Resumes/CVs

-Importantly, you may want to check on the number of candidates that haven't uploaded a resume/CV to their profile.
-Although having one isn't a requirement for candidates to book meetings with employers, it is highly recommended.
-You can do this by going to your Manage Appointments & Schedules tab, selecting the Candidates tab, and then using the filter icon to select No Resume/CV.
-To email all these candidates in one go, simply click Email Candidates from the top right, and copy/paste them into your email client.
+Importantly, you may want to check on the number of candidates that haven't uploaded a Resume/CV to their profile.
+Although having one isn't a requirement for them to book meetings with employers, it is highly recommended.

-You can get an overview of this by clicking on the Appointments tab, which will show you the current total number of appointments at the fair, as well as a breakdown of "Appointments By Employer" in the table beneath it.
+You can get an overview of this by clicking on the Meetings tab, which will show you the current total number of meetings at the fair, as well as a breakdown of "Meetings By Employer" in the table beneath it.
 This is especially useful in helping you know where to focus your marketing efforts, as well as in advising your employers on the most efficient strategies.

 Full Schedules and Empty Schedules